BIDS/repro-case-studies/case-studies/jmMagallanes.md

 This process was done entirely by me.
 This was a repetitive process as the paper was written.
 A Rnw file was produced using RStudio, which also produced a LaTeX file.

 b4. **Produce and update Paper**.
-RStudio integrated my writing, the bibliography file, and the tables and plots generated using R into a LaTeX document, which finally will produce a pdf document (RStudio, via *knitr*, instead of *sweave*, can produce also an html document) .
+RStudio integrated my writing, the bibliography file, and the tables and plots generated using R into a LaTeX document, which finally would produce a pdf document (RStudio, via *knitr*, instead of *sweave*, can produce also an html document) .
 Any change in whatever part of the main document or any of the files used was updated in the final product automatically.

 It is very important to keep in mind that sweave allows LaTeX users to customize all the details in the document, which includes code highlighting or hiding, among other possibilities.
 I could even present the Python code inside the document as needed.